The Best Meat You Can Eat In L.A.

 About Jenny Peters

-Jenny Peters – aka Jet Set Jen – is a Los Angeles-based freelance journalist, editor and party columnist specializing in travel, entertainment, film, food, wine, fashion and all the other good things in life.
-She is a founding and voting member of the Broadcast Film Critics Association, who present the Critics’ Choice Movie Awards every January.
-Her favorite places to be are on the beach in Southern California playing volleyball, scuba diving with the sharks in warm tropical waters, or simply strolling the streets and soaking in the atmosphere of one of the world's great cities.
+Jenny Peters – aka Jet Set Jen – is a Los Angeles-based freelance journalist, editor and party columnist specializing in travel, entertainment, film, food, wine, fashion and the other good things in life.
+She is a founding/voting member of the Broadcast Film Critics Association, who present the Critics’ Choice Movie Awards every January.
+Her favorite places to be are on the beach in Southern California playing volleyball, scuba diving with the sharks in warm tropical waters or strolling the streets and soaking in the atmosphere of one of the world's great cities (New Orleans and Florence are her favorites).

 Read more about Jenny Peters here.